db0/Android-Netrunner-OCTGN/README.md

 Big update which falls at the same time as What Lies Ahead.
 The most significant update is in the way traces work

-* Traces are now automated.
+* **SIGNIFICANT:** Traces are now automated.
 When the runner uses the trace card after being traced, the game will then calculate who wins
-* Cards which trace now prepare their post-trace effect.
+* **SIGNIFICANT:** Cards which trace now prepare their post-trace effect.
 Depending on who needs to win for it to fire, it will activate after the runner calculates their base link and compares with the corp's trace.
 * Stats now include the subtitle in the name of the winner, in order to differentiate between identities in the same corp faction.
 * What Lies Ahead added and scripted.